GitbookIO/example/README.md

-GitBook Example
+My Awesome Book
 =======

-Welcome to your book!

 This file contains the introduction of your book.
+This is where your journey as an author starts.
+GitBook will empower and help you along your quest.

+Share your ideas, and knowledge, start writing !